openwrt/packages/net/banip/files/README.md

 ## Main Features
 * banIP supports the following fully pre-configured domain blocklist feeds (free for private usage, for commercial use please check their individual licenses).
-  **Please note:** By default every feed blocks all supported chains.
-The columns "WAN-INP", "WAN-FWD" and "LAN-FWD" show for which chains the feeds are suitable in common scenarios, e.g. the first entry should be limited to the LAN forward chain - see the config options 'ban\_blockpolicy', 'ban\_blockinput', 'ban\_blockforwardwan' and 'ban\_blockforwardlan' below.
+**Please note:** By default every feed blocks packet traversal in all supported chains, the table columns "WAN-INP", "WAN-FWD" and "LAN-FWD" show for which chains the feeds are suitable in common scenarios:
+  * WAN-INP chain applies to packets from internet to your router
+  * WAN-FWD chain applies to packets from internet to other local devices (not your router)
+  * LAN-FWD chain applies to local packets going out to the internet (not your router)
+  For instance the first entry should be limited to the LAN forward chain - just set the 'LAN-Forward Chain' option under the 'Feed/Set Seetings' config tab accordingly.

 | Feed                | Focus                          | WAN-INP | WAN-FWD | LAN-FWD | Port-Limit   | Information                                                  |
 | :------------------ | :----------------------------- | :-----: | :-----: | :-----: | :----------: | :----------------------------------------------------------- |